amayben/camphyr/README.md

 	This sets up the server in the web2py framework

 To access the app:
 1. Open the browser while the server is running
 2. Connect to Web2Py via the server and port number specified on the Web2Py command line, OR, more conveniently,
 3. The Web2Py software asks for a password (for the admin) and automatically opens the app when starting the server.
 4. Log in with an admin password
-	5. Go to the ìMy Sitesî tab.
+5. Go to the ‚ÄúMy Sites‚Äù tab.
 We now need to unpack the camphyr app to view.
 6. On the right side of the page, there is an upload button to unpack your environment.
-	7. Select ìCamphyr.w2pî from your files and give the app the name "Camphyr".
+7. Select ‚ÄúCamphyr.w2p‚Äù from your files and give the app the name "Camphyr".
 The page will update and you will see a link to the camphyr site.
 8. Click on the link to access the home page of the app as a client.